 Man, don’t you hate clickbaity titles like that?
 I’ve had to dance a fine line between attention-grabbing and clickbaity from time to time during my tenure as an automotive writer.
 Like a rousing, extended version of a new wave dance song it never seems to end.

-It was actually my first official “press trip”, meaning an event that the manufacturer paid for my expenses to go do a thing.
+It was actually my first official press trip.
 Travel expenses, two nights in a nice hotel in beautiful Monterey, and the cost of the one-day program itself.
-You could kinda count the previous one-day driving schools I’ve been to as press trips, though those didn’t feature overnight stays or covered expenses.
-Shit, I just realized I never sent the mileage reimbursement for the BMW school last Summer…
+You could almost count the previous one-day driving schools I’ve been to as press trips, though those didn’t feature overnight stays or covered expenses.
+Shit, I just realized I never sent the mileage reimbursement for the BMW school last Summer …

-They also gave me an absolutely-delightful presser to cart myself to and from in, the 2021 Lexus RC F Fuji Speedway Edition.
-They asked me what car I’d like to COVID-safe travel to and from in (drive up from SoCal and back).
-When I requested the Fuji, they quickly gave me the stamp of approval.
-I was a tad shocked: I thought it was a going to be a mighty ask considering the thing’s limited to 60 units.
-But no, thumbs up with unlimited mileage.
-Thanks Toyota/Lexus!
+Lexus also gave me an absolutely-delightful presser to cart myself to and from in, the 2021 Lexus RC F Fuji Speedway Edition.
+The very friendly PR folks asked me what car I’d like to COVID-safe travel to and from in, from SoCal, and when I requested the Fuji, they quickly gave me the stamp of approval.
+Brilliant.

 Up until I arrived, I thought it was going to be a limited-occupancy-type thing with fellow journos and other media professionals.
-This was not the case, I was mixed in with civilians.
-I was stoked on this for sure; it was cool to chat with people of all kinds of automotive enthusiasm, make some new pals, and not be in a networking mindset whatsoever.
-Well, the EIC of The Motoring Journal was in my group, but we really just chatted/hung out.
+This was not the case as I was instead mixed in with civilians.
+I was stoked on the situation—it was cool to chat with people of all kinds of automotive enthusiasm, make some new pals, and not be in a networking mindset whatsoever.

 And finally, here’s the video I shot to accompany everything.